 Compute Engine enforces quotas on resource usage for a variety of reasons.
 For example, quotas protect the community of Google Cloud Platform users by preventing unforeseen spikes in usage.
 Google Cloud Platform also offers Free trial quotas that provides limited access for projects that are just exploring Google Cloud Platform on a free trial basis.

 Not all projects have the same quotas.
 As your use of Google Cloud Platform expands over time, your quotas may increase accordingly.
-If you expect a notable upcoming increase in usage, you can proactively request quota adjustments from the Quotas page in the Cloud Platform Console:
+If you expect a notable upcoming increase in usage, you can proactively request quota adjustments from the Quotas page in the GCP Console.

 Checking your quota